AsaTyr2018/VirtualBank/design/Middleware/middleware-core-service.md

 ## 1. Mission
 The middleware core service is the transactional heart of VirtualBank.
-It ingests player intents from the frontend, enforces security and compliance, coordinates the execution of multi-step banking workflows across the core services layer, and exposes an operations surface for Game Masters via secure SSH.
+It ingests player intents from the frontend, enforces security and compliance, coordinates the execution of multi-step banking workflows across the internal ledger domains, and exposes an operations surface for Game Masters via secure SSH.
 The service must guarantee idempotent, auditable processing while staying agile enough to bridge to the stockmarket simulation and future gameplay extensions.